stevemegson/Rantoge/README.md

 | 21 | Hours STEP |
 | 22 | Hours SLEEP |

-Buttons should be active low (connected to ground when pressed).
+Buttons are active low (connected to ground when pressed).

 It expects the DRV8825s to be configured for 1/32 microstepping (otherwise, change `MICROSTEPPING_MULTIPLIER`).